 Now, make a list of what you don’t know or challenges related to this project.
 Consider questions you have, concerns about practicality of the project, and unknown terms or procedures; and if you couldn’t answer any of the 5 W’s in your summary above, include those items here in this list.
-Consider anything that is unclear to you that if you knew the answer to would improve your ability to do the project.

 For each of these unknowns, identify where you’ll go to get the information you need, whether it’s from a person, doing an online search, or tapping into resources at work like software or databases.

 Keeping and tracking this information from the beginning to the end of the project will help you identify what you didn’t know, what answers you found, and what other unknowns pop up along the way.

 The unknown is scary and intimidating, but by writing each unknown down and making a plan for how you will learn about it or get it done, you are putting yourself on the right track.

 You’ve got your project summary in hand and have a grasp on what you don’t know.
 Now you’re ready to dive into more specific details on how you will accomplish your project.